gitpod-samples/demo-aws-with-gitpod/README.md

   > **Note**: You Can set scope at for all worskapces (⚠️) or at your Org.
 Level, at your Personal username level, or at Just Repo.
 Level. _Read More: [Configure Environment Variables](https://www.gitpod.io/docs/environment-variables#using-the-account-settings)_

-- Maybe you use vault or some other secret storage, that's okay. the key is to inject them into the config when the workspace starts.
+- Maybe you use vault or some other secret storage, that's okay.
+The key is to inject them into the config when the workspace starts.

 ## Demo